Epson TW-2000 (PRO UB) review - Home Theater Systems - Electronics and Forum - HomeTheaterShack

 9- Screen recommendation,

 I will tentatively try to help here but again pls read the disclaimer in the very first post.
-That is only my opinion.
+That is only my opinion.:time-out:

 For a throw of about 12', and dark environment